pbaljet/CPSC-4970/docs/modules/m0/discord.md

    }
    ```

 When you join the server, you will be placed in a limited Guest role.
-Once you
-react (thumbs-up) to the rules you will be upgraded to the Student role.
+Once you react (thumbs-up) to the rules in the rules channel you will be upgraded to the Student role and the remainder of the categories will appear.

 To get started, just click on the following invitation link:

 - [https://discord.gg/3gu9HvfMTD](https://discord.gg/3gu9HvfMTD)

+Once you have been granted the student role take a moment to introduce yourself in the introductions channel.
+Where you are located, an interesting fact, etc.  During the course it is expected everyone contributes and help each other.